ali1234/gemini-stuff/README.md

 Note that you can only do this over ssh as you need to type at least one command containing '-'.

+To avoid having to figure out what the device IP address is, you can just "ssh localhost.lan" (since the default firmware currently doesn't even have a hostname, it uses localhost.